hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 # Generating button_led1 bitstream

-First let using __iverilog__ to verify we don't have any syntax errors:
+First let use __iverilog__ to verify we don't have any syntax errors:

 ## Syntax Check